devpro/computer-setup/docs/ps1-emulation.md

 #### DuckStation installation

-* Download from [GitHub Releases](https://github.com/stenzek/duckstation/releases/tag/latest) and unzip the file
+* Download from [GitHub Releases](https://github.com/stenzek/duckstation/releases/tag/latest), unzip the file and go in this directory
 * Create `bios` folder and copy bios files inside
 * Open `duckstation-qt-x64-ReleaseLTCG.exe` and open Settings
-  * In BIOS Settings, update bios location
+  * In "BIOS Settings", update bios location
-  * In Controller Settings, change controller type to Analog Controller (DualShock) and map the keys with your controller or load profile (below the mapping)
+  * In "Controller Settings", change controller type to Analog Controller (DualShock) and map the keys with your controller or load profile (below the mapping)
-  * In Game List Settings, add path to game files (bin/cue)
+  * In "Game List Settings", add path to game files (bin/cue)
-  * In Display Settings, enable VSync, specify adapter (if multiple video cards)
+  * In "Display Settings", enable VSync, specify adapter (if multiple video cards)
-  * In Enhancement Settings, update Internal Resolution Scale to 9x (fir 4K), Texture Filtering to xBR
+  * In "Enhancement Settings", update Internal Resolution Scale to 9x (fir 4K), Texture Filtering to xBR
-  * In General Settings, check Start Fullscreen
+  * In "General Settings", check Start Fullscreen

 #### DuckStation shortcuts